-To shift from "H2" or "H4" to "L4", stop the vehicle or reduce your speed to less than 8 km/h (5 mph).
-With your foot off the accelerator pedal, depress the clutch pedal and move the front drive control lever.
+To shift from "H2" or "H4" to "L4", stop the vehicle and put the transmission in "N".
+With your foot holding down the brake pedal, move the front drive control lever.

-To shift from "L4" to "H2" or "H4", depress the clutch pedal and move the front drive control lever.
-When the "4WD" button is pushed in, the transfer shifts into "H4"; when the button is left out, the transfer shifts into "H2"
+To shift from "L4" to "H2" or "H4", stop the vehicle and put the transmission in "N".
+With your foot holding down the brake pedal, move the front drive control lever.
+When the "4WD" button is pushed in, the transfer shifts into "H4"; when the button is left out, the transfer shifts into "H2".